 – Angiotensin converting enzyme inhibitors, e.g. Enalapril, Lisinopril

 – Non-steroidal anti-inflammatory drugs (NSAIDs), e.g. Aspirin, Ibuprofen, Naproxen

 Please notify your doctor or pharmacist if you are taking the above medication, dosage adjustments might be needed.

 Where to buy Phosphorus in Hong Kong?

 In Hong Kong, Phosphorus supplements can be purchased without a prescription from any retail outlet in Hong Kong.
 This includes grocery stores, convenience stores, medicine shops, and pharmacies.
 It can also be obtained from doctors.
+Injectable Phosphorus is a prescription drug, and patients can only receive the injection in the hospital.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.

 For detailed information about the use of Phosphorus in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.

 Disclaimer: our goal is to provide you with the most relevant drug information and common dosage for Hong Kong.
 This information does not constitute medical advice.
 For specific treatment recommendations and advice, always discuss with your doctor or pharmacist, and follow the instructions included with your specific medicine.